Are you thinking of moving to Sevilla? If you want to get to the heart of it, take a look at what this beautiful city has to offer.

 In case you are thinking of buying or renting a property in Sevilla, here are some of the features that stand out in some of its neighbourhoods:

-This district is one of the largest old quarters in Europe and is home to most of the city's tourist attractions, both in terms of leisure and dining options, as well as historical monuments.
+This district is one of the largest old quarters in Europe and is where most of the city's tourist attractions are concentrated, both in terms of leisure and dining options, as well as historical monuments.
 The neighbourhoods of this district are El Arenal, Encarnación-Regina, Alfalfa, San Bartolomé, San Lorenzo, San Gil, Museo, Santa Catalina, Santa Cruz, Feria, San Julián and San Vicente.

 Bellavista - La Palmera:

 It is one of the southernmost districts of the city.
 The neighbourhoods of Bellavista and La Palmera are eminently residential and have grown exponentially in recent years.

 It is one of the most populated districts of the city, as in the mid-20th century it began to receive workers in search of new job opportunities, producing this concentration.
 The neighbourhoods that make up the district are Amate, Juan XXIII, Los Pájaros, Rochelambert, Santa Aurelia, Cantábrico, Atlántico, La Romería, Palmete, El Cerro and La Plata.

 It is the most densely populated district.
 There are many newly constructed buildings and the Aquopolis park and the Sevilla airport are located here.

 It contains many early 20th century buildings and is considered one of the most exclusive areas of the city.
 The Carriage Museum, the San Telmo Bridge, the Real de la Feria de Abril and the Garden of the Princes are all within this district.
 It is an elegant and practical area due to the quality of its services.